tozd/node-reactive-postgres/README.md

 Reactive queries are implemented in the following manner:

-* For every reactive query, a `TEMPORARY MATERIALIZED VIEW` is created in the database.
+* For every reactive query, a `TEMPORARY TABLE` is created in the database which serves as cache for current query results.
-* Triggers are added to all query sources for the query, so that when any of the sources change, this package's client is notified using `LISTEN`/`NOTIFY` that a source has changed, which can potentially influence the results of the query.
+* Triggers are added to all query sources for the query, so that when any of the sources change, this package is notified using `LISTEN`/`NOTIFY` that a source has changed, which can potentially influence the results of the query.
-* Triggers are added to the view so that any `INSERT`s/`UPDATE`s/`DELETE`s send notifications to the client about rows (and columns) changing.
-  In this way client can know what has changed in the query since the last `REFRESH MATERIALIZED VIEW`.
-* Client waits for source changed events, and throttles them based on `refreshThrottleWait` option.
-Once the delay expires, the client issues `REFRESH MATERIALIZED VIEW CONCURRENTLY`.
-This reruns the query and updates the view.
-This in turn notifies the client of changes which happened since the previous refresh.
+* Package waits for source changed events, and throttles them based on `refreshThrottleWait` option.
+Once the delay expires, the package creates a new temporary table with new query results.
+It compares the old and new table and computes changes using another database query.
-* If operating in `id` mode, then those notifications are directly emitted as events or pushed into a stream.
-* If operating in `changed` or `full` modes, notifications are batched together based on `batchSize` and query to retrieve updated query results data is made once batch is full.
-Results are used to populate data about other columns when emitting events.
+* Changes are returned the package's client and exposed to the user.
+* The old temporary table is dropped and the new one is renamed to take its place.

 ## Performance